codesplinta/mocklets/README.md

 /* @HINT:
  *
  *
- * Remember that we are importing 'getFile' ES module
- * here because {mocklets} uses manual hoisting to
- * set mocks up as opposed to automatic mocking used
- * by Jest + Babel
- *
  * Since, the 'getFile' module makes use of `res.sendFile()`,
- * I have to import it after mocking the filesystem (above) */ import getFile from '../../getFile';
+ * It has to be imported after mocking the filesystem (as above) */ import getFile from '../../getFile';